Nil-Andreu/forecasting-app/README.md

 We would also create the *getting_started.ini* settings, where will be used when starting the kafka.

+### Cloud
+We will use a free plan of a cloud provider of the kafka services: confluent.

-For using KafKa with Python we are going to use the package of *pykafka*.
-But for example we could also use the *python-confluent*.
+For using KafKa with Python we are going to use the package of *python-confluent*.